33 employee statistics you need to know in 2022

 For many employees, a quiet environment free of distractions is the best way to attack their to-do list.
 While working onsite can come with loud workplace colleagues and impromptu meetings, working from home can be just as challenging.
 Improving your internal communications strategy can help connect employees and increase efficiency while minimising time lost clarifying information and tasks.
 This leaves employees more time to work at their full potential.

-Understanding these important employee statistics not only can help increase output, but also help organisations provide a better work experience.
+Understanding these important employee statistics not only can help increase output, but also help organizations provide a better work experience.
 However, in order to inspire real change, companies need to take action:

 All of these changes are made easier by having the right intranet software.
 To find out which platform suits your needs, check out our intranet comparison guide.